photographer grace pickering talks patti smith, identity politics, and her first solo show

 What are your hopes for 2017?

-That the world doesn't end and marginalised members of society are given a real voice that the world is forced to listen to and understand.
+That the world doesn't end, and marginalized members of society are given a real voice that the world is forced to listen to and understand.

-Whiskey Hour opens Friday 13that the Junior High gallery, L.A
+Whiskey Hour opens Friday, January 13 at the Junior High Gallery, L.A.

 Text Tish Weinstock